-There are a variety of targeted therapies, each of which works in a different way—but the premise behind them all is the same: destroy cancer cells and spare healthy cells in order to reduce tumor size and keep cancer spread in check.
+There are a variety of targeted therapies, each of which works in a different way—but the premise behind them all is the same: destroy cancer cells and spare healthy cells in order to reduce tumor size and keep cancer from spreading.
 Rather than attacking a wide swath of tissues, healthy or cancerous, as radiation therapy or traditional chemotherapy do, targeted therapy is just that—it targets the “bad” cells, and the aim of using this treatment is to “shoot down” the bad cells without having healthy tissue become a casualty in the war on cancer.

 What types of targeted therapies are there?

 There are several varieties of targeted cancer therapy available, each of them using a different mechanism to fulfill the same purpose: targeting cancer cells for annihilation while protecting the healthy cells that surround them.
 Let’s discuss a few of them in greater detail:

 Some targeted therapies are aimed at controlling the expression of genes that give rise to cancer (or that suppress tumors).
 These targeted agents are designed to flip a genetic switch, telling the genes that control cancer growth or tumor inhibition to turn on or off.
 Several genetic factors control mesothelioma so multiple agents may have to be used in order for this form of targeted therapy to be effective.